alandixon/DarkWeather/README.md

 * Purge data at intervals while the app is running.
 Currently only happens at startup.

+* Use sunrise / sunset times in response data to stop "sun" showing at night.

 * Logging needs help.
 Currently, all logging is driven into the Android debug log.
 I initially looked at NLog but it turned into a bit of a mare.

 * iOS and Windows implementation